Risk Management

 • Adopting Firewall Systems and Security Operation Centers (SOC) to prevent attacks and data leakage.

-• Procuring, installing, and utilizing Cloud Access Security Brokers (CASB) and Data Leak Protection (DLP) software to control access, defend against attacks, and prevent data leakage.
+• Procuring, installing, and utilizing Cloud Access Security Brokers (CASB) and Data Loss Protection (DLP) software to control access, defend against attacks, and prevent data leakage.

 • Purchasing cyber insurance.

-• Creating awareness of cybersecurity among employees and BSA by developing learning materials and conducting Cyber Security Awareness tests.
+• Creating awareness of cybersecurity among employees and contract-out (BSA) by developing learning materials and conducting Cyber Security Awareness tests.

 • Conducting system penetration testing and increasing the frequency of such tests, covering systems hosted outside of PTT Digital.
 Developing crisis response plans and conducting continuous business continuity management drills throughout the organization’s value chain.